 Mathematics is the fundamental language of engineering, allowing complex ideas to be formulated and developed.
 This course provides the sound basis of mathematical techniques and methods required by almost all other modules in the department's engineering courses.
 Topics covered include functions, set theory, complex numbers, calculus, linear algebra, statistics and probability.
 The lectures are supported by assessed examples classes, taken in small groups.

 Method of assessment

-1. A familiarity with aspects of algebra, trigonometry, set theory, calculus, vectors, matrices, series
+1. Demonstrate a familiarity with aspects of functions, set theory, calculus, linear algebra, statistics and probability.

-2. A fluency in the use of these mathematical tools in problem solving.
+2. Demonstrate a fluency in the use of these mathematical tools in problem solving.

-3. A knowledge of MATLAB and how it could be used to solve and visualise mathematical problems.
+3. Demonstrate knowledge of MATLAB and how it could be used to solve and visualise mathematical problems.

 Credit level 4.
 Certificate level module usually taken in the first stage of an undergraduate degree.

 - ECTS credits are recognised throughout the EU and allow you to transfer credit easily from one university to another.

 - The named convenor is the convenor for the current academic session.

 University of Kent makes every effort to ensure that module information is accurate for the relevant academic session and to provide educational services as described.
 However, courses, services and other matters may be subject to change.
 Please read our full disclaimer.